yiisoft/widget/docs/guide/en/widget-configuring.md

 - [configuration defined in widget factory themes](#configuration-defined-in-widget-factory-themes);
 - [configuration defined in widget factory definitions](#configuration-defined-in-widget-factory-definitions).

-Widget factory based configuration (the latter 2 ways) is handy to use it to set global defaults), while widget based configuration (the former 2 ways) is suitable for non-reusable options.
+Configuration via themes (the latter 3 ways) is handy to use it to set global defaults, while single widget based configuration (the former way) is suitable for non-reusable options.
+Also with themes, you can have multiple configuration sets and switch from one to another.
+Theme configuration is named and merged with default configuration.

 Configuration is declared using [Yii Definitions](https://github.com/yiisoft/definitions) syntax.
 It allows to set properties, call methods.
 Example of config represented as array definition: